 October 1, 2016 to December 31, 2016 January 31, 2017

-E. Contract Amendment: Covered California, at its sole discretion, may extend the term of this Agreement for up to one - one year period through a formal amendment. ’
+E. Contract Amendment: Covered California, at its sole discretion, may extend the term of this Agreement for up to one - one year period through a formal amendment.

+F. Vision Carrier Link on Covered California Website: Covered California, will in its sole discretion, determine the method and location by which consumers will be sent to Vision Carrier’s website.

 G. Project Representatives: